 Residency: Must be a resident of California

-Mental Competency: Have not been judged by a court to be mentally incompetent
+Mental Competency: Not found by a court to be mentally incompetent.

 -Social Security Number;